TremoloSecurity/kubernetes-javascript-operator/README.md

 * Image is built on a Java base, providing access to both JavaScript functions and Java's built in capabilities
 * Provide low level access to the api server with some error handling
 * Watch single object on startup, let additional watches be registered in code
-* Compatability With Red Hat Operator Lifecycle Manager
+* Compatibility With Red Hat Operator Lifecycle Manager

 ## Why JavaScript?